GengRui01/GengRui_MSc_Project/README.md

 │
 ├─ models/
 │  ├─ scaler.pkl                # A fitted StandardScaler that normalises features exactly as in training.
-│  ├─ shap_explain.png          # SHAP beeswarm image saved during evaluation and displayed in Visualization and Interpretability.
+│  ├─ shap_explain.png          # SHAP beeswarm image saved during evaluation and displayed in Visualisation and Interpretability.
 │  └─ trained_model.pkl         # The trained machine-learning model used by the dashboard.
 │
 ├─ utils/